 Canadian teen sitcom Mr Young has an unusual version of this.
 Title character Adam Young, the new science teacher at Finnegan High School, has a huge crush on one of his fifteen year old students named Echo.
 However, since Mr. Young is a child prodigy who graduated University at age fourteen before returning to his home town to teach, he's actually the same age as Echo.

 In the British soap opera, Hollyoaks, secondary school teacher, Becca Dean falls in love and embarks on an affair with a teenage student, Justin Burton.
+Many years later the show repeated the storyline with Jen Gilmore and her student Tilly Evans.

 Parodied in the Mad TV sketch "Pretty White Kids With Problems", of the Hot for Student variety with the French teacher.